therealsphinx/support.balsamiq.com/content/sales/othertools.md

 ---
-title: How Does Balsamiq Compare to Other UI/UX Tools?
+title: How Does Balsamiq Mockups Compare to Other UI/UX Tools?
 date: '2015-05-09T14:46:35.000+00:00'
 weight: 75
 menu: